Estimated reading time: 5 minutes

 2. Determine Lessons Learned

-As painful as it is for a pastor to hear someone is leaving the church, there can be lessons learned in the process.
+As painful as it is for a pastor to hear someone is leaving the church, lessons can be learned in the process.

 Talk to a trusted, honest confidant and gauge their perception.